 Ariat Riding Boots : The Perfect Boots for Beginners

-I’m giving these a special section because they remind me of the “bread” of riding boots – a staple.
+I’m giving these a special section because they’re what I call the “bread and butter” of riding boots – basically a staple.

-They are the perfect boots for beginners becuase they’re comfortable, durable and affortable.
+They are the perfect boots for beginners because they’re comfortable, durable and affordable.
 I still use them today and I’ve been riding for almost 20 years so they’re also great for more advanced riders.

-They were my first pair of riding boots and they’re also the brand that I have the most of (I have wayyy to many riding boots though).
+My first pair of riding boots were Ariat, and they’re also the brand that I have the most of (I have wayyy to many riding boots though).

 Ariat English Riding Boots: